m4ttsch/omscs-notes-notes/computer-networks/software-defined-networking-part-1.md

 These characteristics of computer networks made them highly complex, slow to innovate, and drove up the costs of running a network.

 SDN offers new ways to redesign networks to make them more manageable!
 It employs a simple idea - separation of tasks.
-We’ve seen that our code becomes more modular and easy to manage when we divide them into smaller functions with focused tasks.
+We've seen that our code becomes more modular and easy to manage when we divide them into smaller functions with focused tasks.
 Similarly, SDN divides the network into two planes - control plane and data plane.
 It uses this separation to simplify management and speed up innovation!

 ## A Brief History of SDN: The Milestones